Woman completes White Mountains hiking challenge in 1 year

 LITTLETON, N.H.
-(AP) — A New Hampshire woman is believed to be the first person to complete an ambitious hiking challenge in the White Mountains in a single year.
+(AP) — A Vermont woman is believed to be the first person to complete an ambitious hiking challenge in the White Mountains in a single year.

 Sue Johnston, 51, says she has hiked every one of New Hampshire’s 4,000-foot mountains in every single month of the year in 2016, The Concord Monitor reported (http://bit.ly/2jqEmHB).

-Note: This story has been corrected to show Johnston is from Vermont, not New Hampshire.